Nik-Kras/Nutrition-Tracker-Web-App/README.md

    * `.env`: The environment file.
 This file will contain environment variables used by the API.
    * `.gitignore`: The Git ignore file.
 This file will specify what files and directories should be ignored by Git.
    * `requirements.txt`: The requirements file.
 This file will list the dependencies required by the API.
-   * `run.py`: The run script.
-This file will be used to run the API using Gunicorn.